eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 **A first Look at C2 IR**

-Most of the compler work is done in C2, and only relatively little in C1.
+Most of the compiler work is done in C2, and only relatively little in C1.
 Therefore, we focus on C2 IR.

 With `-XX:+PrintIdeal`, we can display the C2 machine independent IR (intermediate representation), sometimes also called "ideal graph" or just "C2 IR", after most optimizations are done, and before code generation:
 ```